hasura/graphql-engine/manual/users/admin_endpoints.rst

 * ``is_active``  gives status of the user.

+* ``extra_info``  gives extra information of the user from custom provider.
+For default providers it is null.

 Delete User
 -----------

-To remove existing user, make a request to the delete-user endpoint : ``/v1/admin/delete-user``
+To remove existing user, make a request to the delete-user endpoint : ``/v1/admin/delete-user``.
+It is provider specific endpoint.
+Specify ``provider`` in request payload.

 .. code-block:: http